-Provide a concise summary of the jurisdiction's activities to enhance coordination between public and assisted housing providers and private and governmental health, mental health and service agencies (91.215(l))
+Provide a concise summary of the jurisdiction's activities to enhance coordination between public and assisted housing providers and private and governmental health, mental health and service agencies (91.215(I))

 Rochester staff meets regularly with representatives of the Rochester Housing Authority to coordinate in planning housing projects and providing employment training to public housing residents.
 Rochester staff are engaged with the Continuum of Care; the City collaborated with Monroe County on homelessness initiatives.
-Through the Enterprise Anti-displacement Learning Network, City staff regularly meet and plan activities to address housing displacement with Catholic Charities, Anthony Jordan Health Center, and the Rochester City-wide Tenant Union.
+Through the Enterprise Anti-displacement Learning Network, City staff and the City Council President regularly meet and plan activities to address housing displacement with Catholic Charities Family and Community Service, the Rochester City-Wide Tenant Union, and Volunteers of America.
 The City is very involved with the CoC and local advocacy efforts, including the Homeless Services Network (HSN).
 Representatives from the City serve on the CoC's Board and HSN's Steering Committee.